josh548/squirrel-csharp/docs/builtin-functions.md

 lambda
 ------
-Creates a function.
-Takes two arguments, a list of the function parameters and the body of the function.
+Takes two arguments, both quoted expressions.
+The first argument is a list of symbols, which are the function parameters.
 A function must have at least one parameter.
+The second argument is the body of the function.

 ```
 [ function that returns the square of a number ]